vEnhance/1802/src/scalint.typ

 ]

 #digression(title: [Digression on the direction of the cross product])[
-  We'll mention this more later, but it's worth noting know that in general if you parametrize a surface $cal(S)$ by $bf(r)(u,v)$, then $frac(partial bf(r), partial u) times frac(partial bf(r), partial v)$ is a vector which is normal to both
+  We'll mention this more later, but it's worth noting now that in general if you parametrize a surface $cal(S)$ by $bf(r)(u,v)$, then $frac(partial bf(r), partial u) times frac(partial bf(r), partial v)$ is a vector which is normal to both